Patrick-Sherlund/mcswf/README.md

 ```sh
     git merge MCSWF-#
 ```
 _If there are any merge conflicts, you'll be asked to resolve.
-This not happen due to the rebasing step required before step 1._
+This should not happen if you've completed the rebasing step required before step 1._
 <br/>
 <br/>
 #### 3. Re-run all test suites